PeterTFootball/Off-The-Ball-Run-Analysis/README.md

 # Off-The-Ball-Run-Analysis
-Analysing off the ball runs using Metrica data
+Peter Thompson's code (@PeterTFootball on Twitter) for analysing off the ball runs using Metrica data

+The sample data can be found in Metrica's github repository here: https://github.com/metrica-sports/sample-data